KaterinaWalter/javadocs/docs/unit1/unit1project.md

 <div markdown="block">

-* The placement of the statement `import java.util.Scanner;` must be before the `public class Receipt4` header.
+* The placement of the statement `import java.util.Scanner;` must be before the `public class Main` header.

 * The placement of the statement `Scanner input = new Scanner(System.in);` should be after the header `public static void main(String[] args)`.